 Students of St. Petersburg State have developed a new electronic stethoscope.
 It ensures clean and crisp sound at a relatively low production cost, and unlike a traditional stethoscope it can easily distinguish between interference spectra.
 It will help doctors conduct better diagnostic examinations.

-Irina Klimenko, a student of Tyumen State, is trying to decipher the language of dolphins.
+Irina Klimenko, a student of University of Tyumen, is trying to decipher the language of dolphins.
 She did her research at Karadag Research Station in the Crimea, where she logged and analyzed tonal signals produced by dolphins.
 It is believed such data will help us crack the code of these wonderful animals’ language.
 For now, her findings are used in dolphin training.